 - 1. All Members shall be paid by direct deposit over 24 pays.
-Pay days will be the 5th and the 20th of the month, with the exception of the first pay of the 2021-2022 contract year, which will occur on September 6th.
+Pay days will be the 5th and the 20th of the month.
 The Board will provide employees access to an online program that allows the employee to review miscellaneous payroll information. - 2.
-Newly hired teachers whose first day of work in a school year is prior to the 15th of month will be paid for the first time on the 5th of the month following.
-Newly hired teachers whose first day of work in a school year is prior to the last day of the month will be paid for the first time on the 20th of the month following.
+Newly hired members whose first day of work in a school year is prior to the 15th of month will be paid for the first time on the 5th of the month following.
+Newly hired members whose first day of work in a school year is prior to the last day of the month will be paid for the first time on the 20th of the month following.
+Newly hired members shall be paid for their orientation day(s) at the PEA hourly rate.
+Such time will be submitted on timesheets and will be paid on the next payroll.